-Annapolis, Maryland, was one of the first planned cities in America and 120 of the 18th century buildings still stand.
+Annapolis, Maryland, was one of the first planned cities in America and 120 of the 18th-century buildings still stand.
 Many historic residences and townhouses carry the quiet grace of centuries past, and most of the downtown and waterfront was given National Historic Landmark status in 1965.

-It is the oldest working State Capital building in the nation and exemplifies Annapolis’ dedication to preserving history.
+It is the oldest working State Capital building in the nation and exemplifies Annapolis Historical Society’s dedication to preserving history.
 Annapolis was the national capital of the United States from November 26, 1783 to August 13, 1784.
 The Congress of the Confederation used the Maryland State House for official meetings, and considered Annapolis as a candidate to be the permanent national capital before Washington, D.C. was built.
 The Annapolis Convention in 1786 was one of the first national political conventions to be held and set the precedent for future conventions in Philadelphia.

 Visit for a complete experience of shopping, dining, local events and still taking a tour through history with the quaint architecture and banners.
 The rustic streets tempt tourists and locals alike, with a historic charm that persists to this day.

-The House has been restored to its colonial-era splendor and showcases the extravagence of high society living.
+The House has been restored to its colonial-era splendor and showcases the extravagance of high society living.
 Watermark Tours also host tours through streets that were walked by George Washington, and have various walking routes so that everyone may choose their own path, such as the Historic Ghost Walk, Civil War and War of 1812.